smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_paths.md

 Next, I want to highlight a few key details before we execute the script.

 1. **Cross-Database Dependencies**
-The script can trace dependencies across multiple databases.
+     * The script can trace dependencies across multiple databases.
 Pass the list of databases as parameters to capture the full dependency paths.

 2. **Unknown Dependencies**
-Objects with a NULL referencing_id in `sys.sql_expression_dependencies` are not resolved by the script.
+     * Objects with a NULL referencing_id in `sys.sql_expression_dependencies` are not resolved by the script.
 These are typically stored procedures that reference other procedures using a one-part naming convention.
 Such objects are labeled as UNKNOWN.
 It is generally a good idea to identify and update stored procedures to use two-part naming conventions.

 3. **Self-Referencing Objects**
-Self-referencing objects are removed to prevent infinite loops.
+     * Self-referencing objects are removed to prevent infinite loops.
 They are stored in the table `##self-referencing_objects` for review.
 Simply query this table after executing the temporary stored procedures.

+4. **Synonyms**
+     * Synonyms appear as root nodes because the `sys.sql_expression_dependencies` table only records references to the synonym itself—not to the underlying object the synonym points to.

 -----